 So, what are the necessary characteristics of a climate-adapted building for the East Coast?
-The first step is an appropriate area of high performance glass, protected by external shading devices or self-shading buildings, or moderated by semi-conditioned atrium spaces.
+The first step is an appropriate area of high performance glass, protected by external shading devices or selfshading buildings, or moderated by semi-conditioned atrium spaces.

 For engineering systems, daylight responsive lighting controls are required.
 Splitting ventilation/dehumidification and sensible heating/cooling into separate systems allows separate control of these functions, and more efficient refrigeration.
-This separation also transports sensible heating and cooling by pumped hot and cold water, requiring less than 15% of the transport energy of fan-forced hot and cold air.
+This separation also transports sensible heating and cooling by pumped hot and cold water, requiring less than 15% of the transport energy of fan-forced hot and Sustainable buildings begin with engineering By Daniel H. Nall, FAIA, PE cold air.
 Demand controlled ventilation reduces air flow to the volume required by the actual occupancy at any time.
 Hours of free cooling, through airside or waterside economizer, are greatly increased by providing sensible cooling at higher temperatures.
 Underfloor air delivery provides individual comfort control in each workspace, while reducing fan energy.
 Radiant cooling systems in lobbies or other tall spaces reduce cooling transport energy by removing the solar heat gain absorbed by the floor before it convects into the air.